Matveibos/rails_answers_and_guides/webpack_tutorial.md

 5. How to add new npm packages to the app?

         yarn add styled-components
+5.1 How to remove package from the app?

+        yarn remove [package]
+        rails yarn:install

 6. How to add JQuery only with webpacker?

         https://www.youtube.com/watch?v=1vT7M3Kx9IQ